General Relativity without paradigm of space-time covariance, and resolution of the problem of time: 1. Introduction and Overview

-With the preceding concerns and observations in mind, the framework for a theory of gravity, from quantum to classical regimes, will be presented wherein several factors collude to result in a minimal and compelling formulation.
-In Section II, it will be demonstrated that the WDW constraint permits factorization; and the classical content of GR may be captured by $({\beta\pi}+{\bar H})=0$ with $\beta^2 =\frac{1}{6}$.
-That $\pi$, the trace of the momentum, is conjugate to $\qt$ leads to a quantum theory described by a Schrodinger equation {\it first order in intrinsic time}, with consequent positive semi-definite probability density $\Psi^\dagger\Psi$.
-The resultant semi-classical Hamilton-Jacobi (HJ) equation is also first order, with the implication of completeness\cite{Courant} (its integral solution provides a complete set of gauge-invariant integration constants of motion).
-Classical space-time emerges from constructive interference of quantum wave functions\cite{Gerlach}.
+With the preceding concerns and observations in mind, the framework for a theory of gravity, from the quantum to the classical regime, will be presented wherein several factors collude to result in a minimal and compelling formulation.
+In Sect.
+2, it will be demonstrated that the WDW constraint permits factorization; and the classical content of GR may be captured by $({\beta\pi}+{\bar H})=0$ with $\beta^2 =\frac{1}{6}$.
+That $\pi$, the trace of the momentum, is conjugate to $\qt$ leads to a quantum theory described by a Schr\"{o}dinger equation {\it first order in intrinsic time}, with consequent positive semidefinite probability density $\Psi^\dagger\Psi$.
+The resultant semiclassical Hamilton-Jacobi (HJ) equation is also of first order, with the implication of completeness\cite{Courant, Landau} (its integral solution provides a complete set of gauge-invariant integration constants of motion).
+Classical spacetime emerges from constructive interference of quantum wave functions\cite{Gerlach}.
 The physical content of GR is regained from a theory with ${\bar H}/{\beta}$ generating intrinsic $\delta\qt$ time translations, subject to only spatial diffeomorphism invariance.
-Furthermore, the emergent classical space-times have ADM metrics with proper times (for vanishing shifts) directly correlated to intrinsic time intervals by the explicit relation $d\tau^2 = [\frac{\delta\ln q}{(12\beta\kappa {\bar H}/{\sqrt q})}]^2$.
-These results are derived in subsections II.A-II.B.
-There is the additional promise of a well-behaved unitary quantum theory of gravity if the Hamiltonian generating intrinsic time development can be made real, bounded from below, and also renormalizable by including suitable higher-order spatial curvature terms (with GR recovered in the limit of low curvatures).
-These modifications are discussed in subsection II.C.
-It must be pointed out that $\bar H$ involves a square root and its rigorous definition remains a most formidable challenge.
-Issues in quantum gravity which require the rigorous definition of the Hamiltonian operator are thus not yet addressed in the current work.
-The emergence of a {\it global} intrinsic time parameter, $h$, from the fundamental equation governing quantum geometrodynamics in superspace, $i\hbar\frac{\delta \Psi}{\delta h} =\left[\int\frac{{\bar H}(x)}{\beta}d^3x\right]\Psi$, is addressed in subsection II.D, together with {\it gauge-invariant temporal ordering} in the Heisenberg picture with unitary $h$-ordered evolution operator.
-Section III contains further discussions on the physical degrees of freedom and the relation of this framework to other works.
+Furthermore, the emergent classical spacetimes have ADM metrics with proper times (for vanishing shifts) directly correlated to intrinsic time intervals by the explicit relation $d\tau^2 = [\frac{\delta\ln q}{(12\beta\kappa {\bar H}/{\sqrt q})}]^2$.
+These results are derived in Sects.
+2.2 and 2.3; and the master constraint formulation is introduced in Sect.
+2.1.
+There is the additional promise of a well behaved unitary quantum theory of gravity if the Hamiltonian generating intrinsic time development can be made real, bounded from below, and also renormalizable by including suitable higher-order spatial curvature terms (with GR recovered in the limit of low curvatures).
+These modifications are discussed in Sect.
+2.4.
+The emergence of a {\it global} intrinsic time parameter, $h$, from the fundamental equation governing quantum geometrodynamics in superspace, $i\hbar\frac{\delta \Psi}{\delta h} =\left[\int\frac{{\bar H}(x)}{\beta}d^3x\right]\Psi$, is addressed in Sect.
+2.5, together with {\it gauge-invariant temporal ordering} in the Heisenberg picture with unitary $h$-ordered evolution operator.
+Section 3 contains further discussions on the physical degrees of freedom and the relation of this framework to other works.